 In addition to the required renewal GPA, students must maintain satisfactory academic progress as outlined in the College Catalog and be enrolled continuously on a full-time basis.
+Fifth year seniors are not eligible for these scholarships.

 Endowed Scholarships

 Barton College is fortunate to offer scholarships made possible through the generosity of various donors.
 These scholarships are awarded by the Office of Financial Aid, and other departments as designated, based on specified criteria.
 Students receiving endowed scholarships are requested to acknowledge this assistance by sending a thank you letter to the donor.
 Endowed and donor scholarships may be used to replace previously awarded Barton academic awards.